 Some services like Apple Pay use NFC, or near field communication, technology.
-To use NFC at a cardless ATM, you need to open the app on your mobile device, choose the linked bank account you want to withdraw from, and tap your phone against the designated reader.
-To complete the transaction, the ATM will then prompt you to either type in your PIN (just as if you had inserted your physical card).
+To use NFC at a cardless ATM, open the app on your mobile device, choose the linked bank account you want to withdraw from and tap your phone against the designated reader.
+To complete the transaction, the ATM will prompt you to type in your PIN (just as if you had inserted your card).

-Although they aren’t risk-free, a few features of cardless ATM withdrawals make them more secure.
+Though they aren’t risk-free, a few features of cardless ATM withdrawals make them more secure.
 For starters, scammers can’t use skimmers to steal your card data because you don’t insert your card into the ATM terminal.
-Since the codes are one-time use only, it does a hacker little good to steal it.
-Cardless withdrawals also often require two-step authentication.
-Not only would hackers need to know your PIN, they would also need to have your phone and know how to access it.
-Not lugging your wallet with you all the time, also reduces the chances of being pickpocketed or robbed.
+Codes generated for cardless withdrawals are one-time use only, so it does a hacker little good to steal one.
+Cardless withdrawals also often require two-step authentication, so hackers wouldn’t only need to know your PIN, but they would also need to have access to your phone.

-While cardless ATM withdrawals won’t entirely eliminate the need to touch the ATM, they do cut down on contact.
-And the fewer touches the better, considering how many people might touch an ATM between cleanings; especially during the current COVID-19 pandemic.
+Cardless ATM withdrawals won’t eliminate the need to touch the ATM, yet they do cut down on contact.
+And the fewer touches the better, considering how many users might touch an ATM and spread germs between cleanings.

 Cardless ATMs aren’t available everywhere.
-Even if your bank provides the service and your phone is compatible with the technology, you still need an ATM capable of handling cardless withdrawals.
-That may limit you some depending on the availability near you.
+Even if your bank provides the service and your phone is compatible with the technology, you might not find an ATM near you that’s capable of handling cardless withdrawals.

 Cardless ATMs rely on smartphones to operate.
-If your bank utilizes an app, your phone has to be compatible with that app or you can’t use it.
+If your bank utilizes an app, your phone must be compatible with that app, or you can’t use it.

 3. Phone Security

-“Since bank cards are being replaced by phones, criminals will now be more enticed to target and hack your phone to mine your data, information, and even change your phone and bank app settings,” says Ricardo Pina, founder of The Modest Wallet.
-So, make sure you keep your phone secure if you have banking apps installed.
+“Since bank cards are being replaced by phones, criminals will now be more enticed to target and hack your phone to mine your data, information and even change your phone and bank app settings,” says Ricardo Pina, founder of The Modest Wallet.
+You can minimize risk by keeping your phone secure if you have banking apps installed.

 Popular accounts with cardless ATM access

-Chase, Wells Fargo, and Bank of America are all compatible with Google Pay, Apple Pay, and Samsung Pay.
-Since cardless ATM apps at these banks work on each of these three services, they are compatible with both Android and Apple phones.
+Chase, Wells Fargo and Bank of America are all compatible with Google Pay, Apple Pay and Samsung Pay.
+Since cardless ATM apps from these banks work on each of these three services, they are compatible with both Android and Apple phones.

-- Chase: Chase provides cardless ATM service with consumer debit cards (excluding CPC Privileges card), business debit cards (excluding Business Associate cards) and Chase Liquid cards.
+- Chase: Chase provides cardless ATM service with consumer debit cards (excluding CPC Privileges card) and business debit cards (excluding Business Associate cards).

 - Wells Fargo: Wells Fargo Debit and EasyPay cards can be linked to a digital wallet and used with cardless ATMs.

-Cardless ATMs are a convenient, secure and clean way to get access to your cash without a card, and they can be handy in an emergency even if you don’t use them regularly.
+Cardless ATMs are a convenient, secure and more sanitary way to withdraw cash without a card.
+They’re also handy for emergencies — even if you don’t use them regularly.